Upper Blepharoplasty – Upper Eyelid Surgery

 Eyelid Surgery in Toronto for Double-fold Creation

-Popularized in Korea and throughout Asia, this trend is now sending increasing numbers of young people to facial plastic surgeons in Toronto for this alteration.
-Dr. Cory Torgerson is exceptionally experienced in eyelid surgery for Asian clients who wish to establish defined eyelid folds.
+Popularized in Korea and throughout Asia, the eyelid surgery trend of double-fold creation is now sending increasing numbers of young people to facial plastic surgeons in Toronto for this alteration.
+Dr. Cory Torgerson is exceptionally experienced in blepharoplasty (eyelid surgery) for Asian clients who wish to establish defined eyelid folds.
 He knows that the careful consideration of ethnic characteristics and subtle alterations are imperative for natural-looking outcomes.
 Each person’s unique facial features, including face shape, nose, cheeks, and chin, are all taken into account when planning eyelid changes.

 Whether a person’s heritage is African, Asian, European, or other, the natural placement of a fold, along with eye shape, pads of fat, and skin characteristics, will differ.
 An emerging trend for double-eyelid fold creation is the most subtle enhancement yet.
 Rather than making a high, bold, “Caucasian-looking” upper eyelid, the new “Korean double fold” surgery creates a thinner, low, upper eyelid crease and maintains much of the ethnicity of the eyes.
 In Toronto, eyelid surgery patients who want to create a defined crease on the upper eyelid can be as young as the early 20s.